 What to Expect at the Veterinarian

-When you arrive at the vet office, treatment will be geared towards rehydration and to replacing the lost minerals.
+When you arrive at the vet office, treatment will be geared towards rehydration and replacing lost minerals.

-In most cases, the vet will administer intravenous fluid therapy.
+In most cases, the vet will administer intravenous fluid therapy and perform blood work.
 During this time the veterinarian will closely monitor the dog for any complications and changes in their health.
 These complications include (but are not limited to):

 - Kidney failure